mikaelho/tinysync/README.md

 #### CouchDB

-If your data is a "JSON-compatible dict of dicts", you can use a real database like CouchDB for persistence.
+If your data is a "JSON-compatible dict of dicts", you can use [CouchDB](http://couchdb.apache.org) for persistence.
+All you need to do to get your structure saved to the cloud is to get account info from a small-use-is-free service like [Cloudant](https://cloudant.com).

     >>> cdb = CouchDB('database_name', couchdb_url)

+If you leave`couchdb_url` out, connection is made to the CouchDB standard `localhost:5984`.
+Otherwise, your URL should look like this: `https://username:password@host:port/`.

+* Leave it out

-As a convenience method, this persistence option provides a clean-up function that can benused to delete the database:
+As a convenience method, a clean-up function is available to delete the database:

     >>> cdb.clean()

+You can also access all the [couchdb-python](https://pythonhosted.org/CouchDB/client.html#database) functionality through the `cdb.db` attribute that gives you the `couchdb.Database` object.

 ### Sync between devices